-Net cash provided by operating activities for the three months ended May 2, 2009 was approximately \$8.9 million primarily related to an increase in trade accounts payable and deferred rent, partially offset by an increase in inventory and a decrease in income taxes payable.
-For the three months ended May 3, 2008 net cash provided by operations of \$8.3 million was primarily related to an increase in trade accounts payable and deferred rent, partially offset by an increase in inventory.
+Net cash provided by operating activities for the six months ended August 1, 2009 was approximately \$13.4 million primarily related to increased trade accounts payable and deferred rent and tenant allowances, partially offset by an increase in inventory, receivables and a net loss.
+Net cash provided in operating activities for the six months ended August 2, 2008 was \$15.7 million primarily related to an increased trade accounts payable, taxes payable and deferred rent, partially offset by an increase in inventory and receivables.

-Net cash used in investing activities was \$22.4 million for the three months ended May 2, 2009, related to \$6.8 million of capital expenditures for new store openings and existing store renovations and \$15.6 million in net purchases of marketable securities.
-Net cash used in investing activities was \$5.7 million for the three months ended May 3, 2008, related to \$9.4 million of capital expenditures for new store openings and existing store renovations partially offset by the \$3.7 million in net sales of marketable securities.
+Net cash used in investing activities was \$25.9 million for the six months ended August 1, 2009, related primarily to \$11.0 million of capital expenditures for new store openings and existing store renovations and by \$14.9 million in net purchases of marketable securities.
+Net cash used in investing activities was \$15.5 million for the six months ended August 2, 2008, related to \$19.0 million of capital expenditures for opening 26 new stores and existing store renovations predominately offset by the net sales of marketable securities.

-Net cash provided by financing activities for the three months ended May 2, 2009 was \$0.7 million related to the proceeds received from exercise of stock options and the related tax benefit.
-Net cash used in financing activities for the three months ended May 3, 2008 was \$6.9 million related to the payment of book overdrafts partially offset by proceeds received from exercise of stock options and the related tax benefit.
+Net cash provided by financing activities for the six months ended August 1, 2009 was \$0.7 million related to proceeds received from exercise of stock options and the related tax benefit.
+Net cash used in financing activities for the six months ended August 2, 2008 was \$4.1 million related to the payment of book overdrafts somewhat offset by proceeds received from exercise of stock options and the related tax benefit.